 Context and objectives

-scale.
-In this new era of information technology, routine satellite observations can be used to: (a) provide process understanding about the drivers of vegetation dynamics at increasingly higher resolutions and planetary scales, and (b) benchmark the representation of vegetation dynamics in ESMs.
-Given the nonstationary
+In this new era of information technology, routine satellite observations can be used to:

+- provide process understanding about the drivers of vegetation dynamics at increasingly higher resolutions and planetary scales

+- benchmark the representation of vegetation dynamics in Earth System Models (ESMs).

 The objectives of SAT-EX strive in that direction.

 - To provide evidence of how climate extremes have changed over the satellite era and identify the drivers

 - To provide new insights into past changes in vegetation and the role of climate and climatic extremes on these

 - To test the extent to which IPCC ESMs reproduce the changes in climatic extremes and the associated

 response of vegetation.

 - Climate extremes have substantially changed in frequency and intensity over the satellite era.